 If you want to place limit orders on certain investments in your portfolio, then it’s important to set up conditions and specific durations for those limit orders.
 On one hand, you could limit the number of stocks you buy/sell when prices reach your desired expectations.
 On the other hand, you could initiate an “all or none order,” which executes the trade of stocks all at the same time (as opposed to spacing out your trades to wait and watch market activity before going through with the remainder of your purchase/sale order or canceling the trade altogether).

-Although the concept of limit orders may seem confusing for newer investors, it’s ultimately a great strategy for maximizing your returns and minimizing your losses no matter how big or small your current portfolio is.
+Although the orders may seem confusing for newer investors, it’s ultimately a great strategy for maximizing your returns and minimizing your losses no matter how big or small your current portfolio is.